oracle/terraform-provider-oci/website/docs/d/apm_data_keys.html.markdown

 # Data Source: oci_apm_data_keys
 This data source provides the list of Data Keys in Oracle Cloud Infrastructure Apm service.

-Lists all Data Keys for the specified APM Domain.
+Lists all Data Keys for the specified APM domain.
 The caller may filter the list by specifying the 'dataKeyType' query parameter.